Hamza-Maqbool/NLP-PROJECT-Sentiment-Analysis-Tool-/README.md

 Contributing
 Fork the repository.
 Create a new branch (git checkout -b feature-name).
-Make your changes and commit them (git commit -am 'Add new feature').
 Push the changes to your fork (git push origin feature-name).
 Create a pull request for review.